caltechlibrary/t2t3_dataset_web_apps/about.md

   - web components
   - presentation

-date_released: 2025-07-18
+date_released: 2025-07-24
 ---

 About this software
 ===================

-## t2t3_dataset_web_apps 0.0.11
+## t2t3_dataset_web_apps 0.0.12

-Workshop is split into two parts.

-1. Build a web application with dataset
-2. Enhance the browser experience with web components.

-This allows easy retrieval with curl (macOS and Linux) or irm (Windows and PowerShell).

-Updated the example components to conform to our naming conventions used in CL-Web-Components.

-Minimum CL-Web-Component version is now 0.0.12.

-Minimum Dataset Version now 2.3.2.
+Split some too long slides in presentation 1.
+Added note about unsigned binaries in the presentation and in the Git repository.

 ### Authors